go-while/nntp-mongodb-storage/README.md

 - `DelQueue` (int): The size of the delete queue.
 It specifies how many delete requests can be buffered before the send operation blocks.
 If DelQueue is 0 or negative, a default value will be used.
 The DelQueue parameter sets the maximum number of article deletion requests that can be buffered before the worker goroutines start processing them.
 When the number of articles to delete exceeds this limit, the send operation on the Mongo_Delete_queue channel will block until space becomes available in the queue.

-- `DelBatch` (int): The number of Msgidhashes one DeleteWorker will cache before processing deletions in a batch operation.
+- `DelBatch` (int): The number of MessageIDs one DeleteWorker will cache before processing deletions in a batch operation.

 - `InsWorker` (int): The number of worker goroutines to handle article insertions.
 It determines the level of concurrency for insertion operations.
 The InsWorker parameter determines the number of worker goroutines assigned to handle article insertions.
 This parameter controls the concurrency for insertion operations, allowing multiple articles to be inserted simultaneously.